 Having a fixed real estate commission split means that you will be getting the same percentage of the commission for every transaction in the foreseeable future with that agency unless your agreement with that agency changes.
 While some agents truly love this predictable arrangement, higher producers can sometimes feel they are not as adequately compensated by larger commission checks as they can be with other arrangements.

 An average real estate commission structure will divide the commission to pay the various parties involved in the transaction according to their agreement with their broker.
-While in 2016, according to the National Association of Realtors, 35% of agents received a fixed real estate commission split (under 100%), there are other structures gaining popularity that we will also be reviewing here.
+While in 2016, according to the NAR, 35% of agents received a fixed real estate commission split (under 100%), there are other structures gaining popularity that we will also be reviewing here.